markniu/bdwidth/README.md

 bdwidth sensor is a optical width and motion sensor for 3D printer.

 > [!TIP]
-> with the width and motion data of the filament, we can adjust the flow rate in real time
+> Adjust the flow rate in real time
 >
-> and pause the printer if the filament jams and runout
+> Pause the printer when jam or runout
+>
+> Width accuracy: +/- 0.015mm
+>
+> Connection: USB or I2C

 ## Quick start